CTXY/LLM_Watermarks/README.md

 ```

 ### Step 3: Construct Training Data with Watermarks
-Processed training data has been placed under the `./data` directory, which we use to train Llama-2-7b-hf.
-Therefore, you may choose to skip this step.
-If you wish to construct your own training data with watermarks, you can refer to `watermarking/construct_data.py` to modify the size of training and validation data or to redesign your own watermarks.

-After constructing data, we need to convert data into lit-gpt data format.
+Processed training data is already available under the `./data` directory for training the Llama-2-7b-hf model.
+You may choose to bypass this step if you do not construct your own training data with watermarks.
+However, if you wish to do that, you can refer to the `watermarking/construct_data.py` script to modify the size of the training and validation datasets or to design your own watermarks.
+After constructing the data, it needs to be converted into the lit-gpt data format.

 ```bash
 python scripts/prepare_data.py \
     --destination_path "../data/train_original" or "../data/train_watermarking" \